-As Munday points out (2008: 84), J. House's 1977 book was perhaps the first major TS work to employ M.A.K.
-Halliday's approach.
+As Munday remarks (2001/2008/2012: 144), House's 1977 book was perhaps the first major TS work to employ Halliday's approach.
 The German scholar proposed her original model, A Model for Translation Quality Assessment (House 1977/second edition 1981) and revised it, twenty years later, in Translation Quality Assessment: A Model Revisited (House 1997).
-In E. Steiner's words, House "[...] provides an important and so far probably the most detailed attempt at using notions from register and genre in a framework for translation quality assessment" (Steiner 2005: 487).
-The issue of Translation Quality Assessment (henceforth TQA) is thus at the core of both books, which, despite revision and inclusion of new insights, at a deeper level shows the essential features of the same model (House 1997: vii).
-Working on the language pair English/German, House offers valuable insights to both the theory and practice of translation and we argue that her model could be exploited with different languages.
+She has recently introduced modifications to it in a new updating (2014).
+In Steiner's words, House "[...] provides an important and so far probably the most detailed attempt at using notions from register and genre in a framework for translation quality assessment" (Steiner 2005: 487).
+The issue of TQA is at the core of Houses's three books: the 1997 revisited version, at a deeper level, shows the same essential features of the original model, despite revision and inclusion of new insights (House 1997: vii).
+The recent edition basically attests to the validy of the 1997 model, despite some adjustments.
+Working on the language pair English/German, House provides valuable insights into both the theory and practice of translation.
+We argue that her model could be also exploited with different languages.

-House (1997: chapter 1) overviews different approaches to evaluating the quality of a translation, such as anecdotal, biographical and neo-hermeneutic; response-oriented and behavioural; text-based (such as the one proposed by the literary-oriented Descriptive TS, DTS), post-modernist and deconstructionist; functionalistic1 and, finally, linguistically-oriented approaches.
-Starting from the assumption that "[...] a translation is not a private affair but normally carries with it a threefold responsibility to the author, the reader, and the text" (1997: 3, emphasis added), she explores many past and current approaches to the evaluation of translations to find their faults.
+House (1997: chapter 1) overviews different approaches to evaluating the quality of a translation, such as anecdotal, biographical and neo-hermeneutic; response-oriented and behavioural; text-based (such as the one proposed by the literary-oriented Descriptive TS, DTS), post-modernist and deconstructionist; functionalistic and, finally, linguistically-oriented approaches.
+Starting from the assumption that "[...] a translation is not a private affair but normally carries with it a threefold responsibility to the author, the reader, and the text" (1997: 3, emphasis added), she explores many past and current approaches to the evaluation of translations in order to find their faults.
 She asserts that anecdotal comments on the quality of a translation offered by generations of professional translators, poets, writers, philologists, philosophers, and more recently even in the field of TS, are often vague, intuitive and largely subjective (1997: 1-4).
-In her view, also the 'Response-oriented' approaches to translation, based on the effect that a translation produces on the addresses, are weak, because non-verifiable.
-The main problem of a 'Text-based' approach like that heralded by DTS is the prominent focus on the relationship between the text and human agents of the receiving audience.
-On the other hand, she argues that post-modernist and deconstructionist approaches are in some respect relevant, although they fail to distinguish between a real translation and a 'version' (see below).
-House also finds the 'functionalistic' approach offered by Skopostheorie of limited use for a TQA approach, since the relationship between the ST and the TT, as well as the distinction between translation and other textual operations, are not taken into account (1997: 11-16).
+In her view, also the 'Response-oriented' approaches to translation, based on the effect that a translation produces on the addressees, are weak, because non-verifiable (House 1997: 4-6).
+The main problem of a 'Text-based' approach like that heralded by DTS is the prominent focus on the relationship between the text and human agents of the receiving audience (House 1997: 6-8).
+On the other hand, she argues that postmodernist and deconstructionist approaches (House 1997: 9-11) are in some respect relevant, although they fail to distinguish between a real translation and a 'version' (see below).
+House also finds the 'functionalistic' approach offered by Skopostheorie of limited use for a TOA approach, since the relationship between the ST and the TT, as well as the distinction between translation and other textual operations, are not taken into account (1997: 11-16).
 House firmly believes that only approaches in the framework of linguistics can offer a 'scientific' method to TQA, especially those that include pragmatic, socio-cultural and discoursal issues (House 1997: 16).
-Such approaches, indeed, examine linguistic and textual structures of a ST and of a TT, at different levels and consider them as communicative acts deeply embedded in situations and cultures.
+Such approaches, indeed, examine linguistic and textual structures of a ST and of a TT, at different levels, and consider them as communicative acts deeply embedded in situations and cultures.
 House puts forth a Hallidayan, pragmatic and discourse analytic approach to translation, offering a systematic model for text analysis and evaluation of the quality of a given translation.

-1 By 'functionalistic' Houses refers to Skopostheorie (Reiβ & Vermeer 1984).
-For an outline of this theory, see Munday (2008: 79-81).
+$^2$ By 'functionalistic' House refers to Skopostheorie (Reiß & Vermeer 1984).
+For an outline of this theory, see Munday (2001/2008/2012: 122-125).